photo @ Telegraph

 1.)
 Wash Your Hands

 Sounds very basic, and it is.
 Think about all the door handles you touch throughout the day, and who has been touching the gas pump or crosswalk button before you.
-During the cold season, these can become a focal points for picking up germs, especially when you touch your face afterwards.
+During the cold season, these can become focal points for picking up germs, especially when you touch your face afterwards.
 So, when colds are rampant, wash your hands regularly.
 And, when you leave the bathroom, use the paper towel to touch the doorknob rather than your hands.
 If you can’t wash your hands often, carry some alcohol-based sanitizer with you.
 You don’t have to be a germaphobe, just be aware of what you’re touching and clean your hands accordingly.

 2.)
 Blow Your Nose

 This is another very simple yet crucial tip.
 The necessity comes from the fact that when stuffed up, most people sniffle in the mucus that is trying to drain.
-This will only build the mucus to build up worsening the pressure and the cold.
+This will only build the mucus and worsen the pressure and the cold.
 It’s an especially bad problem with children.
 Bonnie’s son sniffled his congested nose instead of blowing it so much so that the sinus pressure became too great in his nasal mucous membrane causing the mucus to spread to his eye.
 It swelled one shut rushing him to the emergency room to save him from doing long term damage.
 Hopefully your sinus congestion will never get this severe, but blow your nose and save yourself many headaches.

 3.)
 Drink Lots of Water

 When your body is fighting off a cold, it needs lots of water to replenish.
 This is especially true when you have a lot of mucus.
 In order for mucus to drain, it must be thinned which requires lots of hydration.
 If you feel dizzy or have a headache, try drinking a big glass of water quickly.
 No need to chug, just don’t sip it slowly.
+You should see a considerable difference almost immediately after you finish drinking.

 4.)
 Sleep With an Extra Pillow